gunnarx/conference-box/README.md

 Bugs:
 -----
-* At the moment, clipboard is not working for me (it should, due to guest additions being installed, but who knows)
+* At the moment, shared clipboard is not working for me (it should, due to guest additions being installed, but who knows)

 (!)
 This is not a complete list - also refer to [GitHub Issues](https://github.com/gunnarx/conference-box/issues).